 Getting There: Wisconsin Dells is roughly a four-hour drive from Chicago, a four-hour drive from Cedar Rapids, and a four-hour drive from the Minneapolis/St. Paul area.

 The Bottom Line: Great Wolf Lodge offers a meal-inclusive plan, which saves families 40 percent on meals at onsite restaurants.
-Prices for a double queen suite, which sleeps four, along with breakfast, currently start at $217 per night for summer, 2013.
-Rates are cheapest during colder months, but, as Great Wolf Lodge's water park is indoors, it's a fantastic year-round destination.
+Rates are cheapest during colder months, but, as Great Wolf Lodge’s water park is indoors, it’s a fantastic year-round destination.
 Rates include free water park passes, story time, a Clock Tower Show, the Wolf Walk and some additional activities.

 In New England: A Long Weekend at The Tyler Place Family Resort, Vermont

-What's There: The Tyler Place Family Resort is a Family Vacation Critic Favorite, which means we've stayed there and determined that the property is an excellent choice for traveling kids and parents.
+What’s There: The Tyler Place Family Resort is a Family Vacation Critic Favorite, which means we’ve stayed there and determined that the property is an excellent choice for traveling kids and parents.
 The resort is nestled within 165 acres of lush woods in Highgate Springs, Vermont.
 The family-friendly amenities offered here are impressive.
-Affordable all-inclusive rates cover everything from kids' clubs and activities to babysitting.
+Affordable all-inclusive rates cover everything from kids’ clubs to activities.

-Getting There: From Boston, the Tyler Place Family Resort is about a four-hour drive, and it's about a six-and-a-half-hour drive from New York City.
+Getting There: From Boston, the Tyler Place Family Resort is about a four-hour drive, and it’s about a 6.5-hour from New York City.
 Closer cities include Portland, Maine (a five-hour drive) and Montreal (about an hour away).

 The Bottom Line: You can take advantage of the lowest rates by traveling in the spring, from mid-May to mid-June, and in September.
 Prices are all-inclusive.
-What's covered?
-Let's see -- there's three meals a day, a private cottage with separate bedrooms for children, kids' programs, activities (everything from yoga to arts and crafts to ice cream socials) and evening entertainments (think dance parties!).
-Rates start at $109 per adult, per night and $83 per child, ages 2.5 to 10th grade, bringing a three-night stay to just over $1,000.
+What’s covered?
+Let’s see — there are three meals a day, a private cottage with separate bedrooms for children, kids’ programs, activities (everything from yoga to arts and crafts to ice cream socials) and evening entertainments (think dance parties!).
+Rates start at $132 per adult, per night and $100 per child, ages 2.5 to 10th grade, bringing a two-night stay to under $1,000 for a family of four or a hint over $1,000 for a three-night stay.

 In the Pacific Northwest: Four Nights at Pelican Shores Inn on the Oregon Coast